Study with the world leaders in development studies and realise your potential to transform the world.

 Fees for self-funding students

 Fees for the academic year 2021/22 are not yet set.
+Fees will become available once set by United Kingdom Research and Innovation.
 Last year fees were: UK/EU students: £4,407 per year for full-time students.
 Channel Islands and Isle of Man students: £4,407 per year for full-time students.
 International students: £18,500 per year for full-time students

 Please note, all costs are best estimates based on current market values.
 Costs are paid at the start of your course unless specified otherwise.
 We review estimates every year and they may vary with inflation.
 Find out tips for budgeting as a student here.